-The management discussion and analysis of the Addiction Counselor Internship Loan Program's (the Program) financial performance provides an overview of the Program's financial activities for the fiscal year ended June 30, 2016.
+The management discussion and analysis of the Addiction Counselor Internship Loan Program's (the Program) financial performance provides an overview of the Program's financial activities for the fiscal years ended June 30, 2017 and 2016.
 Please read it in conjunction with the financial statements of the Program.